micahcowan/bobbin/README.md

 <!--END-OPTIONS-->
 ### Choosing what type of Apple \]\[ to emulate

-The eventual plan is for **bobbin** to emulate an enhanced Apple //e as the default, but this is not yet supported.
-In order to prevent future confusion when the Apple //e does become a supported machine type, **bobbin** does not default to amy of the machine types that *are* currently supported: you must explicitly select the machine type via the `-m` switch.

-The machine types that are currently supported are: an Apple \]\[, an Apple \]\[+, or an unenhanced Apple \]\[e.
+The machine types that are currently supported are: an Apple \]\[, an Apple \]\[+, or an enhanced or unenhanced Apple //e.
+If not specified, **bobbin** will emulate an enhanced //e.
 Since an (early) Apple \]\[+ is exactly equivalent to the original Apple \]\[ with the "autostart" ROM with AppleSoft (floating-point) BASIC built-in, the term "original Apple ][" is used here to mean that the original, "non-autostart" ROM that starts directly in the monitor program, and which included Integer BASIC, the ROM known as "Programmer's Aid #1", and the original mini-assembler that included the later-removed "trace" and "step" features.
 (The mini-assembler is entered by typing `F666G` (not `!`) from the monitor, and exited via `RESET`&mdash;note that the "monitor" we are referring to here is a program that is built into the Apple \]\[ ROM; we are not referring to a hardware display device in this context.)
 As a special feature of the `--simple` interface, **bobbin** does not actually drop you into the monitor with `-m \]\[ --simple`; instead it jumps you into Integer BASIC, as that's the more likely thing you might want to pipe a program into (you can still get to the monitor via `CALL-151`, of course!).

+(The original Apple \]\['s firmware includes a mini-assembler, as just mentioned.
+The \]\[+ and unenhanced \]\[e do *not* have a mini-assembler (though, you can load an Apple DOS 3.3 Master disk and type `INT` to load the original firmware into the language card, which gives you access to the mini-assembler once again.
+The enhanced //e includes a slightly-improved mini-assembler once again (in firmware, without needing to load it from DOS).
+It is not entered via `F666G`, but rather by typing `!` from the monitor.)

 Note, too, that the Apple \]\[ and Apple \]\[+ did not have lowercase characters, and so **bobbin** automatically translates lowercase typing into uppercase, for these two machines.
 However, the Apple \]\[e and later *does* support lowercase typing, so the translation is not performed.
-Even though the unenhanced Apple \]\[e supports lowercase characters, it will not recognize lowercase BASIC commands (unlike the Enhanced Apple //e, which does).
-For this reason, if you are primarily running *bobbin* to type in BASIC programs, we recommend you emulate a \]\[+ rather than a \]\[e, unless your program needs to print or accept lowercase characters (or there is some other reason you need an Apple \]\[e).
+Even though the unenhanced Apple \]\[e (`-m twoey`) supports lowercase characters, it will not *recognize* lowercase BASIC commands (unlike the enhanced Apple //e, which does).
+For this reason, if you are primarily running *bobbin* to type in BASIC programs, we recommend you avoid emulating the unenhanced \]\[e, and emulate either an enhanced //e (default) or \]\[+ (`-m plus`) instead.

-To start **bobbin** in AppleSoft BASIC, emulating an Apple \]\[+, use `-m plus`, or one of its aliases (see [the description of the `--machine` option](#-m---machine---mach-arg), above).
+To start **bobbin** in AppleSoft BASIC, just leave the `-m` option out and let **bobbin** emulate the default enhanced Apple //e.
+You can also use `-m plus`, or `-m twoey`&mdash;but see above for caveats with the unenhanced \]\[e.

 To start **bobbin** in the system monitor, with Integer BASIC available via Ctrl-B, use `-m original`, or one of its aliases (see [the description of the `--machine` option](#-m---machine---mach-arg), above).
 Note that the `--simple` interface (the only interface currently available in **bobbin**) actually drops you directly into Integer BASIC, instead of the monitor.
-While this behavior is unrealistic to the original machine, it is thought to be more convenient for the purpose of redirected input (as you don't have to start your files with a Ctrl-B character).
+While this behavior is unrealistic to the original machine, it is expected to be more convenient for the purpose of redirected input (as you don't have to figure out how to type a Ctrl-B character at the start of your input file).

-And finally, to start **bobbin** as an Apple \]\[e, use `-m twoey` or `-m iie` (or another alias, as given above).

 ## User Interfaces (--iface)